BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/passport.md

 It relies on us being able to see and copy that authentication token, and then hard coding it as a header on the next request.

-It relies on Postman's pre built functionality to operate, and I'm too fucking tired to reverse engineer this bullshit right now.
+It relies on Postman's pre built functionality to operate.
+Let's do a little code along to demo how we could take this code, and make it more applicable to a real application.